wxie2017/wxie2017.github.io/pages/speech/we_are_here_care.md

 Grace is one of my proteges.

 I still remember on November 14th last year.
 Grace and I sat down at the table here in the club.

+"Congratulations, Grace.
+You have done your Ice Breaker."
+"Thank you, mentor, for the evalution."
+"You can take my evaluation and prepare for your next speech."
+"Alright, mentor."

-Grace selected her Pathways.
-And we set the goal and plan that she could finish her level 2 in February.
+We set the goal and plan that Grace could finish her level 2 in February.

-Since then I took this goal seriously.
+Since then I care this goal seriously.

 Dear fellow members, you know there are various kinds of people.
 Some move fast, some move slowly.
 Guess what kind Grace is.
 She was fast